pytorch/glow/README.md

 ```
 ./bin/mnist
 ./bin/cifar10
+./bin/ptb
 ```

 Note: The databases should be (for now) in the same directory from where the executable is run.

-If everything goes well you should see pictures from the mnist digits database and print outs from cifar10 that make sense.
+If everything goes well you should see pictures from the mnist digits database and print outs from cifar10 that make sense as well as the perplexity on the ptb dataset go down as the network trains.